-FREPA Teaching materials What can we do, once we have discovered resources we find relevant for our learners among the FREPA descriptors?
+FREPA Teaching materials Sorry, but, what can we do, once we have discovered resources we find relevant for our learners among the FREPA descriptors?
 We need teaching materials which enable us to help them to develop these resources!
 Let's imagine you are interested in the descriptor S 3.1 Can apply procedures for making comparisons